RMachnik/rmachnik.github.io/_posts/2020-02-04-communication-is-the-key.markdown

 ### What I think good communication should look like?
 * clear: you should express your thoughts in clear understandable way.
-If you do it in non native language try to upgrade your language skills to make it like a native.
+If you do it in non-native language try to upgrade your language skills to make it like a native.
 It is not easy to pass clear messages in native language add to this expressing ideas in foreign one.
 * professional: remember this is work it is not your home, stay professional, keep your voice calm and emotions under control.
 This will help to keep healthy atmosphere even if there are different opinions and views.